 The beta demo serves as a critical checkpoint before the full launch of the product.
 It contains the core features that have been identified during the MVP development process as essential to meet customer needs and business goals.

 By putting the beta demo in the hands of early adopters, you can collect valuable information on how the product is used and what improvements may be necessary.

 Bridge the Gap Between Internal Development and Market Release

 The beta demo step is vital because it bridges the gap between internal development and market release.
 It allows the product team, including product managers, engineers, and designers, to make data-driven decisions.
 Based on the feedback, the team can make final adjustments to the product before it goes to market.

 I hope that this has given you some ideas for your own events in the future.
 If you’d like any tips, ideas or advice, do feel free to contact me here.

 We also provide exceptional creative facilitation training courses and programmes.
 If you’d like more information to help you run your own events, download my free DIY Away Day toolkit.
 It’s a great resource and contains an agenda, instructions for all the creative techniques I suggest plus my top tips for successful creative facilitation.

-If you’re interested in accessing our creative facilitation training online, why not come and join our Idea Time programme for facilitators?
+If you’re interested in accessing our creative facilitation training online, come and join my free, private Idea Time for Workshop Facilitators Facebook Group.
 I’d love to work with you to help you become the best creative facilitator that you can be.